 From its beginning, Laramie was a railroad town, and, like other “Hell-on-Wheels” towns, its early history was violent and spectacular.
 Named for a French trapper, Jacques LaRamie, it was also one of the few end-of-the-tracks encampments along the route that survived.

-The rails came through in May of 1868; within two weeks, 400 town lots had been sold and 7- x 9-foot shanties of boards, logs, ties, and canvas huddled near the tracks.
-Among the first arrivals were gamblers, prostitutes, speculators, a few honest citizens – and many who preyed on them.
+The rails came through in May of 1868, and within two weeks, 400 town lots had been sold and 7- x 9-foot shanties of boards, logs, ties and canvas huddled near the tracks.
+Among the first arrivals were gamblers, prostitutes, speculators, and a few honest citizens – and many who preyed upon them.
 Frontier justice was swift and effective, however, and by October, citizen vigilantes had lynched four suspected criminals.
 Others took the hint and moved on.

 These turbulent early years of the Gem City of the Plains (a nickname bestowed in the early 1870s by the publisher of a local newspaper) left a colorful legacy that continues to attract visitors to Laramie’s historic downtown, its museums, and those same Victorian homes, many of which are now listed in the National Register of Historic Places.

-We hope you have fun while walking on these tours that take you to some of our most architecturally historic homes.
-Some are prominently located on busy streets where passing traffic rarely slows to admire their splendor; others are wonderful old gems on quiet neighborhood streets, their outstanding architectural elements sometimes obscured by century-old trees.
-Each site has been carefully researched and selected for special mention in this guide, but along the way, you’re sure to discover many other hidden architectural treasures that enhance the quality of life in our community.
+We hope you have fun while walking on these tours which take you to some of our most architecturally historic homes.
+Some are prominently located on busy streets where passing traffic rarely slows to admire their splendor; others are wonderful old gems on quiet neighborhood streets, whose outstanding architectural elements are sometimes obscured by century-old trees.
+Although each site has been carefully researched and selected for special mention in this guide, we are certain that you will discover many other hidden architectural treasures along the way that enhance the quality of life in our community.

 Victorian Jewels and Other Gems

 Length: 10 blocks long; two optional detours add about 5 blocks